OpenEvalProject/evals/manuscripts/elife-04785/v2/manuscript.md

 In summary, our results indicate that there is a strong asymmetry towards posterior-to-anterior neighbour repression in M. abdita.
 The less ambiguous nature of the evidence compared to D. melanogaster suggests that interactions involved in gap domain shifts are generally stronger in this species.
 The observed difference in the repressive balance between Kr and hb, in particular, is essential to explain the altered dynamics of boundary positioning between the two species (see Conclusions).

-## Repression by terminal gap genes
+#### Repression by terminal gap genes

-The terminal gap genes
+The terminal gap genes tll and hkb are responsible for repression of trunk gap genes in the posterior terminal region of the D. melanogaster blastoderm embryo (see grey inset in Figure 1).
+Most of this terminal repression is carried out by tll, while the only known non-redundant role of hkb in gap gene patterning consists of positioning the posterior boundary of the posterior hb domain (Ashyraliyev et al., 2009; Jaeger, 2011).
+In M. abdita, tll and hkb play similar roles, although the amount of their respective regulatory contributions is altered compared to D. melanogaster (Figure 8).

 ![Figure 8.](https://cdn.elifesciences.org/articles/04785/elife-04785-fig8-v2.jpg)

 **Figure 8.:** Columns show the expression of hb (A1–A7; yellow), Kr (B1–B7; green), kni (C1–C7; red), gt (D1–D7; blue) in wild-type embryos (top row; A1, B1, C1, D1), in RNAi-treated embryos as indicated (rows 2, 4, and 6; A–D), and as summary graphs comparing wild-type boundary positions (grey) to boundary positions affected by RNAi (coloured lines) (rows 3, 5, and 7; A–D).
 All embryos are at time class T4.
-Embryo images show lateral views: anterior is to the left, dorsal is up.DOI: http://dx.doi.org/10.7554/eLife.04785.013
+Embryo images show lateral views: anterior is to the left, dorsal is up.

 In tll knock-down embryos, we find that the posterior hb domain is reduced in size (12/29) (Figure 8A2–3), absent at early blastoderm stages (C13-T5; 4/17), and fails to retract from the posterior pole at later times (T7; 1/1).
 The anterior boundary of the posterior gt domain is displaced towards the posterior in some embryos (13/30), while it fails to retract completely (15/30) or does not retract fully (9/30) in others (Figure 8D2–3).
 Abdominal kni shows no, or very weak, posterior displacement of both of its boundaries (6/44) (Figure 8C2–3).
 Only subtle effects are seen on Kr (Figure 8B2–3; see also Supplementary file 4).
 In D. melanogaster tll mutants, posterior hb is strongly reduced or absent (Casanova, 1990; Reinitz and Levine, 1990; Brönner and Jäckle, 1991), posterior gt retraction is delayed (Brönner and Jäckle, 1991; Eldon and Pirrotta, 1991; Kraut and Levine, 1991a), abdominal kni expands to the posterior (Pankratz et al., 1989; Brönner and Jäckle, 1991; Rothe et al., 1994), and Kr is not affected (Gaul and Jäckle, 1987; Reinitz and Levine, 1990).